pk-hack/CoilSnake/README.md

 coilsnake
 ```

-To use the command line client:
+To use the command line interface:
 ```
 coilsnake-cli
 ```

 ### Development
-To run CoilSnake from source without installing:
+If you are developing CoilSnake, you may wish to install it in “development mode”,
+which makes CoilSnake available on sys.path but also allows it to be edited directly from its source checkout.
 ```
-./script/build
+make
+python setup.py develop
 ./script/gui.py  # Launch the GUI
-# or...
 ./script/cli.py  # Launch the CLI
 ```

+### Running The Tests
 To run the unit tests:
 ```
-./script/test
+make test
 ```

 ### Support or Contact